logo

-Project RISE: Reimagining Intervention to Support Early Childhood is a five year, $1.25 million federally funded grant through the US Department of Education’s Office of Special Education Programs.
+Project RISE: Reimagining Intervention to Support Early Childhood is a five-year, $1.25 million federally funded grant through the U.S. Department of Education’s Office of Special Education Programs at New Mexico State University (NMSU).
 The goal of Project RISE is to prepare highly qualified, diverse early intervention providers to work with infants and toddlers with identified delays and/or disabilities and their families.
-Project RISE will create a Multicultural Early Intervention concentration within the Birth-4 non-licensure early childhood pathway.
-This project will fund scholars in the last two years of their program with modified and additional coursework and experiences to prepare highly qualified early intervention professionals.
-There will be two cohorts funded through Project RISE.
-The first cohort of scholars will begin coursework in the Fall 2024.
+The project will establish a Multicultural Early Intervention concentration within NMSU’s Birth–4 non-licensure early childhood pathway.
+Through modified coursework, specialized experiences, and financial support, Project RISE will fund scholars in the final two years of their program to prepare them as culturally responsive early intervention professionals.
+Two cohorts will be supported through Project RISE, with the first cohort currently underway and the last cohort beginning in Fall 2026.

 Benefits